jangxx/node-magichome/README.md

 Accepted options:
 - `wait_for_reply` Whether to wait for a reply from the controller or not.
 Some controllers acknowledge commands and some don't, so this option has to be found out by trial-and-error (Default: true).
 - `log_all_received` Log all received data to the console for debug purposes (Default: false).
+- `apply_masks` Set a special mask bit in the `setColor` and `setWarmWhite` methods, which is required for some controllers, which can't set both values at the same time, like bulbs for example.
+This value is automatically set to `true` if `queryState` detects a controller of type `0x25`.
+(Default: false)

 **setPower**(on, callback)
 Turns a light either on or off